JocaPC/jquery-view-engine/README.md

 With respect to Mustache, Vue.js, and other alternative templating engines - I really need something simpler.

 The question is - why we need a custom templating syntax?
 I believe that HTML is in most of the cases sufficient to describe template, so I wanted to use standard HTML as a view template.
-This is idea behind **JQVEN** plugin - let's use plain HTML to define view template and just bind the object into the view to show the data.
+This is idea behind **JQVN** plugin - let's use plain HTML to define view template and just bind the object into the view to show the data.

 The only prerequisite is JQuery library that is used to bind object into HTML template.

 ## Usage

-To use **JQVEN** you would need:
+To use **JQVN** you would need:
  - HTML code that will be used as template.
 You can use standard HTML, HTML5 elements, with your own CSS code, Twitter Bootstrap or similar.
  - JSON object that will be used as a model that populates the HTML template.